New, second edition! The red layer on this edition is printed from a new hand-carved wooden block…

 Elizabeth Catte quotes an anonymous miner reflecting on the ethnic diversity on the battlefield of Blair, the largest armed insurrection since the US Civil War: “I call it a darn solid mass of different colors and tribes, blended together, woven, bound, interlocked, tongued and grooved and glued together in one body.”

 Since 2014, I’ve proudly worked as the Creative Director (and often the Graphic Designer) with the West Virginia Mine Wars Museum down in Matewan, Mingo County, West Virginia.
 I helped our team build our independent museum from the ground up.
 We tell the story of the Battle of Blair Mountain and the whole Mine Wars era through archival photographs and narrative installations using artifacts – many literally dug from the earth by community members and story-keepers.
 We invite visitors from around the country to contemplate, understand, and celebrate our systemically suppressed history.
+These stories may have played out in West Virginia, but they are part of the whole struggle of the American working class.

 As part of our work, we tell this story about the word “redneck”, in an effort to slowly reclaim the word from it’s modern derogatory, stereotyping use.
-We work to bring it back to those who wore it proudly as part of cross-ethnic, cross-racial, working class solidarity.
+We work to bring it back to those who wore it proudly as part of cross-ethnic, cross-racial, working-class solidarity.
 If that seems like a tall order, we’re up for it.

 This process creates slight variations in each individual print.